-Kelly Graves was named the seventh head coach in Oregon women's basketball history on April 7, 2014.
+Kelly Graves is in his second season at the helm of the Oregon women’s basketball program.
+Graves was named the seventh head coach in program history on April 7, 2014.

-Graves' coaching career started at Big Bend CC in Moses Lake, Wash., where he accepted an assistant coaching position on the men's team, but after the women's coach left the program, he moved over to lead the women's program.
+Graves’ coaching career started at Big Bend CC in Moses Lake, Wash., where he accepted an assistant coaching position on the men’s team, but after the women’s coach left, he moved over to lead the women’s program instead.
 In three seasons (1989-90 through 1991-92) Gaves took a four win team his first season to a 23-10 record in his final year.

 Graves advanced to his first NCAA Tournament with the Gaels during the 1998-99 season, his second of three seasons at Saint Mary’s, and went to seven more over 14 seasons at Gonzaga.